Code-Institute-Submissions/Garathd-milestone-project-1/README.md

 -   Include audio and video clips
 -   Create Social Media Links

-Following on from this is what Led Zeppelin’s fan base want from their website experience below is a list of user stories.
+Following on from this is what Led Zeppelin’s fan base want from their website experience.
+Below is a list of user stories.

 -	As a fan, I want to be able to follow Led Zeppelin on Social Media
 -	As a fan, I want to be able to buy tickets to concerts